0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

 ### Authenticate to Send Requests

-Before you can start making API calls to the Issuer Node with endpoints, you need to authenticate first with a username and a password.
-This is done using the `Authentication` endpoint using Postman or your own API platform.
+Before you can start making API calls to the Issuer Node with endpoints, you need to authenticate first with a `username` and a `password`.
+This is done using the Basic Auth endpoint using Postman or your own API platform.
+That usernmae and password are the ones that you have configured in the `config.toml` file.

 ## Create Identity